vivekjari/Data-Cleaning/README.md

 6. Replace the data in ‘sold as vacant’ column, where Y with YES and N with NO to make the data uniform.

+7. Delete the unwanted columns from the dataset.